Last updated: 28 May 2026

 Car insurance costs in 2026

-The national average car insurance premium reached 751 euros per year in 2025, according to data from Assurland.
-Industry analysts at Facts and Figures and Addactis forecast another 4 to 6% increase in 2026, driven by rising vehicle repair complexity and more frequent severe weather events.
-Costs vary dramatically by region: Corsica and Provence-Alpes-Cote d'Azur push close to 950 euros on average, while rural areas in central France can be under 600 euros.
+The national average car insurance premium reached around EUR 751 per year in 2025.
+Industry analysts at Facts and Figures and Addactis forecast another 5 to 8% increase in 2026, driven by repair complexity, more frequent severe weather and the increase in the natural-disaster surcharge to 20% on 1 January 2025.
+Costs vary by region: Corsica and Provence-Alpes-Cote d'Azur push close to EUR 950 on average, while rural central France can be under EUR 600.
 Young drivers under 25 pay significantly more.
-See our young driver insurance guide and 2026 premium increase analysis.

 Life Insurance (Assurance-vie) as Investment